'The next Messi' - Musiala destined for greatness

 "He's full of surprising elements, he's not scared.
 He is a fantastic young player that grows through the Bayern system.
 It's his first World Cup and he will only grow more and more."

-What next for the Stuttgart-born youngster, who joined Bayern in 2019 aged 16 after coming through Chelsea's academy and playing for England at youth levels?
+What next then for the Stuttgart-born youngster, who joined Bayern in 2019 aged 16 after coming through Chelsea's academy and playing for England at youth levels?

 His contract runs until 2026 at Bayern and German journalist Archie Rhind-Tutt believes he is priceless to the German giants.